albertogg/albertogg.github.com/_drafts/rack-middleware.md

 ```

 One thing to notice is that this response apart from being from the Ping
-middleware it also has the custom header because that middleware is before.
-This
+middleware it also has our custom header, that's because the `CustomHeader`
+middleware is before the `Ping` middleware and with middleware the order
-will not happen if the order was different.
-That said, ordering correctly the
+matters.
+This will not happen if the order was different, so be careful when
-middleware matters.
+you are setting up new middleware in the stack.

 This is a very simple example that shows how middleware are created and work.
 I
 hope it's useful for some of you.